 Note that SMF and GTF data do not provide data in the short record format, as it is required for the simulation function.
 Therefore, for simulations, you must collect trace data by means of the functions provided by Buffer Pool Analyzer.
-The other Buffer Pool Analyzer functions accept the standard record format, even so short is recommended in "Determining what to collect" on page 15 for several other reasons.
+The other Buffer Pool Analyzer functions accept the standard record format, even so short is recommended in "Determining what to collect" on page 11 for several other reasons.

-Related reading: Details about trace data in SMF and GTF data sets are described in the IBM DB2 Universal Database for z/OS: Administration Guide.
+Related reading: Details about trace data in SMF and GTF data sets are described in the DB2 9 Administration Guide.

 Assuming that the SMF or GTF data contains the necessary IFCIDs, you can use it alternatively or together with trace data being collected through Buffer Pool Analyzer.
-The JCL command stream in Chapter 4, "Creating activity reports and bpd files," on page 47 describes how input data sets are specified.
+The JCL command stream in "Creating activity reports and bpd files" on page 38 describes how input data sets are specified.
 You can concatenate multiple data sets with the INPUTDD statement to create one logical data set and continue processing the trace data as usual.
 The rules for concatenating data sets apply.